 New hardware does wonders to the cabinets and drawers after you paint them.
 Switch out the tarnished and rusted original hardware for shiny new ones.
 The type of hardware you use will depend on the type of kitchen you have.
 Whether you're a nickel sort of person or prefer a vintage feel, updating your hardware will bring the bling to your kitchen.

-Don’t have the budget for an all-out remodel?
+Don't have the budget for an all-out remodel?
 You can bring new life to your kitchen by updating your decorations.
-Throw out the curtains that have been there since the 90’s and but in some wide blinds.
+Throw out the curtains that have been there since the 90's and put in some wide blinds.
 Take the outdated themed decorations and try putting some potted plants on a few shelves and adding a cute saying.

 Sometimes all your house needs is a change of pace to make it feel new again.